-Things You Do Every Day That Stop You From Being Happy
+4 Things You Do Every Day That Actually Kill Your Chances Of Being Happy

 There's one thing every human being wants in life and that's to be happy.
 And, despite that universal longing, sometimes, no matter how hard we try, genuine happiness is difficult to come by.